-- 1st District: Michael Guth (Vice-Chair), Steve Piercy (alternate)
+- 1st District: Michael Guth (Chair), Steve Piercy (alternate)

-- 2nd District: Casey Hemard (Chair), Albert Aramburu (alternate)
+- 2nd District: Melanie Shaffer Freitas, Albert Aramburu (alternate)

 - 3rd District: Rachel Dann, Denise Holbert (alternate)

-- 4th District: Judith Lazenby, Martin Garcia (alternate)
+- 4th District: Judith Lazenby (Vice-Chair), Martin Garcia (alternate)

 - 5th District: Renee Shepherd, Rick Jones (alternate)